-A guest post from someone who knows what it’s like to ignore the smoke alarms.
+A special guest post from someone who knows what it’s like to ignore the smoke alarms.

 I was suffocating in a room filled with smoke.
 That’s how the last season of my marriage felt, but it overtook me before I saw it.
 In hindsight, of course, the signs had been there for some time.
 Our communication was surface level at best, and our relationship was over.
 We hadn’t put smoke detectors up in our marriage.
 We weren’t monitoring our status to make sure we were okay, and suddenly everything went down in flames.